mabel-chang/RUNX1_ChIPseq_Analysis/README.md

 # RUNX1 ChIP-seq Analysis BF528
 ## Overview
 RUNX1 is a transcription factor with essential roles in hematopoiesis and leukemia.
 This project aims to reproduce and analyze RUNX1 binding profiles using publicly available ChIP-seq datasets, integrating the results with RNA-seq data.
-Analyses replicate Figure 2 and relevant supplementary materials from the original publication:[Gao et al., PMC5071180](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5071180/).
+Analyses replicate Figure 2 and relevant supplementary materials from the original publication, Barutcu et al. (GEO accession: GSE75070).

 * Perform quality control and preprocessing of ChIP-seq reads.
 * Align reads to the human genome (GRCh38) and call peaks.